ondapc/magic-square/README.md

 | 1 | 2 |
 | 3 | 4 |

-A 3x3 grid has a maximum of 9, a minimum of 1 and is equally distributed into a grid on a surface

-1 2 3
-4 5 6
-7 8 9
+A 3x3 grid looks like the table below:

 |  |  |  |
 | --- | --- | --- |